Photography & Filming Policy

-Any person wishing to take pictures for any type of commercial purpose or use, (e.g., movies, commercials, trade publications, etc.) must first obtain a permit from the DRPA Corporate Communications Department (see request form and procedure below).
+Any person wishing to take pictures for any type of commercial purpose or use, (e.g., movies, commercials, trade publications, etc.) must first obtain a permit from the DRPA.
+For procedure and request form, please click the link below.

 Film and Commercial Photography Request Form & Procedure